 1.Eureka Copper Canyon 8

+Eureka Copper Canyon 8 is the best waterproof tent in the market.
 This Tent has a great box shape to it, allowing you to be able to stand throughout the tent.
 It also allows you and your fellow tent-goers to circulate without bumping into each other.
 This tent has similar windows to the Coleman Instant Tent 6, which allows the tent to breathe on hot days.
-This is more comfortable than the Coleman because its roof is meshed and it stands up better without being staked down.
+This is more comfortable than the Coleman because its roof meshes and it stands up better without being staked down.

 This is basically a single wall tent like the Coleman Instant Tent 6 but it has a rain fly that covers the completely mesh roof.
 This allows it to breathe wonderfully.
 This tent does not do so well in heavy winds due to its design but will be able to handle a little rain and a little wind if need be.